Tales of Unhappy Love to the Glorious Flowers

 The bothy, traditionally used in wild, remote landscapes as a shelter from harsh weather, defines the boundaries between the internal and the external as spaces in opposition.
 Dawson sees the sheltering nature of the bothy’s interior as evocative of the reductive notion that female spaces are innately private and nurturing.
 She subverts this by placing the outside in, interweaving cuttings from A Garden for a Plant Collector – a greenhouse designed for the Art Park by Gross Max Landscape Architects – with sculptural female forms.

-Identifying as a feminist, queer artist, Dawson questions the heteronormative cultural expectations of women to contribute to the ever-growing issue of overpopulation.
-The installation is simultaneously an exploration of Dawson’s own rejection of traditional female roles, and of the anxiety she feels in relation to environmental concerns.
+Identifying as a feminist, queer artist, Dawson questions the heteronormative cultural expectations of women to perform reproductive labour.
+The installation is an exploration of Dawson’s own rejection of traditional female roles.
 She uses fabric sculptures that reference female body parts to imagine the act of childbirth, and the emotions that are embodied through it.